Wilfred/wilfred.github.com/_posts/2017-10-15-these-weeks-in-remacs-iii.markdown

 ## Logo

-Finally, we've had some great submissions for a Remacs logo.
+Finally, we're discussing a logo for Remacs.
+We've had some great submissions:

 <img src="/assets/remacs1.png">
 <img src="/assets/remacs2.png">
 <img src="/assets/remacs3.png">
 <img src="/assets/remacs4.png">

-You can find the logo discussion at [PR #360](https://github.com/Wilfred/remacs/pull/360).
+You can join the logo discussion at [PR #360](https://github.com/Wilfred/remacs/pull/360).

-Once again, if you fancy writing some Rust in support of the world's lispiest text editor, you can [join us on GitHub](https://github.com/Wilfred/remacs)!
+As always, if you fancy writing some Rust in support of the world's lispiest text editor, you can [join us on GitHub](https://github.com/Wilfred/remacs)!